 About the Clinic

 The Cancer Survivorship Clinic assists patients with the transition from cancer treatment to recovery.
 It helps take the sole focus off cancer, chemo appointments and lab results, and encourages patients to embrace their passion in life—much like Sheila did.

-It is the hope of the Conway’s that this fund, created in Sheila’s memory, will help sustain the programs and services of the Survivorship Clinic well into the future – even after other outside funding sources have diminished.
+It is the hope of the Conway’s that this fund will help sustain the programs and services of the Survivorship Clinic well into the future – even after other outside funding sources have diminished.
 The fund will help cover the costs of education and materials.
 If you would like to help, considering making a donation and designate it to the Sheila Caine Cancer Survivorship Fund.